littermap/littermap/CONTRIBUTING.md

 ### So you would like to contribute to the Litter Map software platform?

 Wonderful!
-No background qualifications are required.
+No previous qualifications are required.
 However, the following guidelines are important:

 - We want this to be a robust, extensible platform that will endure the test of heavy usage
 - We want to be conscious about performance